ibm-cloud-docs/devsecops/devsecops-tutorial.md

 * **Evidence**: All raw compliance evidence that belongs to the application is collected here.
 For example: `https://<region>.git.cloud.ibm.com/myorg/my-compliance-ci-evidence`.
 * **Toolchain**: The tekton pipeline definitions (pipelines), triggers, listeners, and so on, are stored in this repository.
 For example: `https://<region>.git.cloud.ibm.com/myorg/my-compliance-ci-toolchain`.

-After you capture the names of repositories from CI Toolchain, proceed with the Guided Setup to begin CD Toolchain creation.
-During the setup process, for each repository you may either provide url to an existing IBM hosted Git Repos and Issue Tracking (GRIT) repository that is created for your CI Toolchain or choose to create a new repository.
+After you capture the names of repositories from CI toolchain, proceed with the guided setup to begin CD Toolchain creation.
+During the setup process, for each repository you can either provide the URL to an existing IBM hosted Git Repos and Issue Tracking (GRIT) repository that is created for your CI toolchain, or choose to create a new repository.
 Currently, the toolchain supports creating only GRIT repositories.

 ### Inventory
 {: #devsecops-cd-tool-integration-inventory}